 This isn’t about getting more gifts.
 It’s about a special tradition and creating memories that your family does and getting those items to your home a very FUN and unique way!

-Items to place inside the package…
+Items to place inside your Elf on the shelf package…

 - a Christmas book – a book you would like to read to your kids throughout the Christmas season

 - pajama’s – we always got our Christmas PJ’s on Christmas Eve.
 I like the idea of getting them sooner and wearing them all through December.

 - cookie mix (for an afternoon of baking cookies)